The Driller Killer: Release

+Bans

-The Driller Killer was released theatrically in the United States without controversy on June 15, 1979.
-In the United Kingdom, however, the reaction to its home video release was very different.
-In 1982, Vipco (Video Instant Picture Company), who held the film's UK video distribution rights, took out full-page advertisements in a number of film magazines that featured the graphic cover art of the VHS release, which depicted one of the Driller Killer's victims being drilled through the forehead.
+When it was released in the UK in 1982, Vipco (Video Instant Picture Company), who held the film's UK video distribution rights, took out full-page advertisements in a number of film magazines that featured the graphic cover art of the VHS release, which depicted one of the Driller Killer's victims being drilled through the forehead.
 The tagline for the advertising and video box was "There are those who kill violently!"

-The advertising resulted in a large number of complaints being filed to the Advertising Standards Agency, and opposition to the film from the press and elsewhere; however, it seems that very few of the complainants ever saw the film, but rather based their opinion on the poster and title.
+The advertising resulted in a large number of complaints being filed with the Advertising Standards Agency and opposition to the film from the press and elsewhere; however, it seems that very few of the complainants ever saw the film and instead based their opinions on the poster and title.

-The film was lumped together with other "video nasties" released at the time, and a vociferous campaign was launched by the press to ban them all.
+The film was lumped together with other "video nasties" released at the time, and a vociferous press campaign was launched to ban them all.
 Driller Killer was added to the list on July 4, 1983, just a year after its UK VHS release.
-According to Mike Bor, the Principal Examiner at the British Board of Film Classification, The Driller Killer was almost single-handedly responsible for the Video Recordings Act 1984, under which it and the other "video nasties" were banned in the UK.
-According to Brad Stevens, author of a biography on Abel Ferrara, the banning of the film was "almost entirely due to the cover of the video".
-In Australia, the film was classified R 18+ by the Australian Classification Board, and was released uncut on home video on April 29, 1985.
+According to Mike Bor, the Principal Examiner at the BBFC, The Driller Killer was almost single-handedly responsible for the Video Recordings Act 1984, under which it and the other "video nasties" were banned in the UK.
+According to Ferrara biographer Brad Stevens, the banning of the film was "almost entirely due to the cover of the video".
+The film was not officially released uncut in the UK until 2002.

+In Australia, the film was classified R 18+ by the ACB, and was released uncut on home video on April 29, 1985.
 It was released on DVD twice in the country: first by Umbrella Entertainment and again on August 9, 2013, when it was re-rated MA 15+.

-The film was not officially released uncut in the UK until 2002.
+Arrow Video

+In 2016, the film was remastered and released on Blu-Ray by boutique label Arrow Video.

+When Arrow was preparing the film, they discovered that the print they had was five minutes longer than any previous release.
+They contacted Ferrara, who confirmed it was a pre-release version and that he had intentionally removed the footage before the theatrical release.
+Arrow obtained permission to include this version as an extra in their release.
+The additional five minutes are all in the first half of the film and appear at seven points, including a shot of a Goodyear blimp lasting just a few seconds, a brief lesbian shower scene, and an argument scene.
+Most of the new footage relates to the characters' development and backstory.

-Reception and legacy
+Reception

-Reviewers had pointed out that the film was not as violent as the original VHS cover suggested and is more of a psychodrama.
+Reviewers had pointed out that the film was not very violent and is more of a psychodrama.
 The Driller Killer has a 64% approval rating on Rotten Tomatoes based on 14 reviews; the average rating is 6.06/10.